Frontline Ltd.: Today

 As of 31 December 2010, Frontline's tanker and OBO fleet consisted of 73 vessels.
 The fleet consists of 44 VLCCs, which are either owned or chartered in, 21 Suezmax tankers which are either owned or chartered in and eight Suezmax OBOs which are chartered in.
 Frontline also had five VLCC newbuildings and two Suezmax newbuildings on order and three VLCCs under their commercial management.
 The company's largest shareholder is Hemen Holding Ltd., a company indirectly controlled by the chairman of Frontline, billionaire John Fredriksen, Norway's highest net worth person.

 The freight market is very volatile, with standard deviations of up to 70%.
 From an options perspective, this is a possibility for a very large up and downside—part of this downside can be hedged away via freight derivatives.
 AG-Japan clean and dirty are the most liquid routes traded in the derivatives market.
 Frontline has a very high dividend yield, both in cash and in Ship Finance (SFL) stocks; for example, in late 2007 its annual dividend ran between 12 and 18%, depending on the fluctuating share price.
 SFL is an offshoot of Frontline; the offshoot is estimated to have generated 25% gains to shareholders due to the different risk in Frontline and SFL.
 Golden Ocean Group (GOGL), a dry bulk carrier firm, was also spun off of Frontline and listed on the Oslo Stock Exchange.
 GOGL is a volatile stock, and as with Frontline, dry freight derivatives are available.
 In 2006, Frontline started a new Floating Production Storage and Offloading (FPSO) project, Sea Production.

 In June 2007, Frontline sold its entire holding of 25,500,000 shares in Sea Production.
 The sale of the shares was in line with Frontline's strategy to remain a pure crude oil transportation company.
 Frontline and Sea Production will continue a strategic partnership with respect to conversion of crude oil tankers into oil storage and production units.

+On 7 April 2022 there was announced a merger between Euronav and Frontline Ltd. pending regulatory approval and ironing out of the last details.
+The merger would have created the world's largest publicly listed tanker company.
+Euronav's largest shareholder, Compagnie Maritime Belge, opposed the merger and on 9 January 2023, Frontline announced that the merger would not take place.
+On 9 October 2023, Frontline sold its 26% stake in Euronav to Compagnie Maritime Belge.
+As part of the sale, Frontline acquired 24 of Euronav's oil tankers for an aggregate purchase price of $2.35 billion USD.